 Q: What levels do you recruit for your summer program?

-A: We recruit both first- and second-year law students for our summer program.
-We also interview judicial clerks and associates seeking lateral moves for positions with our firm.
+A: We recruit second-year law students for our summer program.
 The firm is a member of the National Association for Law Placement, Inc. (NALP) and follows its Principles and Standards for Law Placement and Recruiting.

 Q: Where do you recruit?

-A: For our call-back interviews, we invite candidates to participate in our "Open House."
+A: For callback interviews, we invite candidates to participate in our "Open House."
 Candidates have an opportunity in the evening to meet informally with a number of our attorneys during a cocktail party at an attorney's home.
-In the morning, candidates interview with additional attorneys in our offices, after which, candidates are invited to lunch with some of our attorneys and then have free time to tour the Richmond area.
-We provide hotel accommodations and will reimburse reasonable travel expenses for students who travel from outside the Central Virginia area.
-Our Open House program is conducted for second-year students in the fall and first-year students during the winter.
-For those who find themselves unable to participate in our Open House program, the firm will seek to accommodate them through the traditional in-office call-back interview process.
+In the morning, students interview with additional attorneys in our offices, after which, they are invited to lunch, followed by some free time to tour the Richmond area.
+We provide hotel accommodations and will reimburse reasonable travel expenses for students who travel from outside Central Virginia.

-Q: How many of your summer clerks are offered permanent positions?
+Q: How many of your summer clerks are offered regular associate positions?

-A: We are often asked about the percentage of our summer clerks who receive offers for permanent employment.
-There is no simple answer to that question because the answer depends on the projected permanent hiring needs of the firm as well as the quality of each summer clerk's work.
-For the past several summers, we have made offers of permanent positions to the majority of the second-year students and invitations to return to the majority of the first-year students.
+A: We are often asked about the percentage of our summer clerks who receive offers for employment as associates.
+There is no simple answer to that question because it depends on the projected associate hiring needs of the firm as well as the quality of each summer clerk's product.
+For the past several years, we have made full-time offers of employment to the majority of our summer clerks.